What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 - A record of any previous entries, notice violations, or related concerns

-Keep all of this in one place.
-A dedicated folder on your phone or computer, a simple spreadsheet, or even a physical notebook works fine as long as it is consistent and dated.
-The goal is to be able to show a clear timeline if you ever need to present your case to a housing authority or tribunal.
+Keep everything in one place — a folder on your phone, a spreadsheet, or a physical notebook.
+Consistency and dates matter most.
+The goal is to present a clear timeline if you need to take your case to a housing authority or tribunal.

 Using Technology to Support Your Claim

-Technology can create objective records that are harder to dispute than personal accounts alone.
-Several tools are available to tenants and are legal to use in most jurisdictions when placed on your own property:
+Technology can create objective records that are harder to dispute.
+Several tools are legal to use in most jurisdictions when placed inside your own home:

 - Doorbell cameras record who approaches and enters through the front door, with timestamps